epub:type attribute can enhance the user experience in EPUB reading systems but

 The enabling of specialized behaviors, such as the opening of footnotes, requires that content be properly identified for reading systems.

 epub:type attribute can be attached to any element in the body of a document to add

 additional semantics.
 It accepts any of the terms defined in the EPUB

 Structural Semantics Vocabulary, but the attribute has limited adoption outside of pop-up footnotes.

-both accessibility and enhanced user agent behaviors overlap.
+where both accessibility and enhanced user agent behaviors overlap.

 Refer to the EPUB Type to ARIA Role